VitalySvyatyuk/pocket_option_trading_bot/README.md

 ### FAQ
 `Is it free?`
-Yes, the bot is fully free and you can use it without any payments.
+Version 1 is fully free and you can use it without any payments.
+Version 2 is paid.

 `Is it profitable?`
-No, my greedy friend.
-Sometimes, you can have profitable days, but you will lose all your money in the long run.
+With Version 1 you can have profitable days sometimes, but you will lose all your money in the long run.
+Version 2 can be profitable depending on your configuration.

 `What's the purpose of the Bot then?`
 The goal of the bot is to strengthen your Python programming skills, motivating you with the illusory opportunity to get rich.

+`Where the source code for Version 2?`
+Source code for version 2 isn't available for now, but maybe I will publish it later.

 ### Links
 [Pocket Option registration link](https://pocket2.click/register?utm_campaign=806509&utm_source=affiliate&utm_medium=sr&a=ovlztqbPkiBiOt&ac=github)